divijghose/firedrake/Firedrake-meeting-2024-04-03.md

 We don't get the sparsity right so far, good candidates for this are pyop(2/3) kernels on subcells (similar to what we have for `dS`) or even sparse GEM.

+## CW: MacOS build issues with latest Xcode

+What is the current status of this?

 ## Merge PRs